Darian-Lee-YTKA/mice_neuron_data_ml/README.md

 ## pairwise Welch's t-test to determine significant brain areas

 I thought these noisy neurons observed in the previous step may hint at certain brain areas that are always active and are not good predictors of the visual stimuli.
 Because of this, I decided to do a significance test to decide which brain areas to remove.
-I started by doing some research about the brain areas in order to get a better idea of what areas were likely to be important in order to ensure my finds were matching with domain intuition.
-For full descriptions, see my code
+I started by doing some research about the brain areas in order to get a better idea of what areas were likely to be important in order to ensure my findings in the significance test matched domain intuition.
+For full descriptions, see my code.

 <img src="first_4_descriptions.png" alt="Averages Graph" width="900"/>

-I took the average of each brain
+To9 perform the test, I extracted all the neurons corresponding to each brain area and split them up by their trial condition.
+Because my project aims to determine what the mice is most likely to be preciving, trials where the mouse anwsered incorrectly could skew my results since isn't clear what the mouse was percieving it as.
+Thus I only used the conditions 'left true', 'right true' and 'equal true'.
+To account for differences in when the neurons activate, I decided to store the means of each neuron's data in the first half of the .4 seconds and the mean of each neuron's data for the second half of the .4 seconds in a seperate lists.
+Once I had lists for all brain areas and trial conditions, I performed pairwise welches t-tests<sup>2</sup> to determine the brain areas who's mean was significantly different across trial conditions at alpha = .01<sup>3</sup>.
+I then plotted the data and took the union of all the brain areas that were significant at alpha = .01 for at least one comparison: